High Harmonic Generation by Bright Squeezed Vacuum: Methods

 \subsection{Numerical simulation}

-To simulate and elucidate our experimental findings, we utilize the semiconductor-Bloch equations (SBEs)~\cite{luu2016high} to describe the interaction between BSV (or coherent) light and LiNbO$_3$ along $\Gamma$-$Z$:
+To simulate and elucidate our experimental findings, we utilize the semiconductor Bloch equations (SBEs)~\cite{luu2016high} to describe the interaction between BSV (or classical) light and LiNbO$_3$ along $\Gamma$-$Z$:

 Here, $P(k,t)$ represents a dimensionless polarization depending on the time $t$ and the quasi-momentum $k$. $f_k^{e(h)}$ denotes the population of electrons and holes in the conduction and valence bands, respectively.
-The energy-momentum relation for the conduction band $\epsilon_c(k)$ and the valence band $\epsilon_v(k)$, as well as the transition dipole moment (TDM) $d_{k}$ are derived from density functional theory (DFT) \cite{shao2022spontaneous}, with some modifications.
-Most importantly, we set the bandgap manually to 4.3 eV, corresponding to the direct bandgap most relevant for the HHG process.
+The energy-momentum relation for the conduction band $\epsilon_c(k)$ and the valence band $\epsilon_v(k)$, as well as the transition dipole moment (TDM) $d_{k}$, are derived from density functional theory (DFT) calculations~\cite{shao2022spontaneous}, with some modifications.
+Most importantly, we set the bandgap manually to 4.2 eV, corresponding to the direct bandgap of doped LN, which is the relevant gap for the HHG process.
+The exact bandstructure and transition dipole moments are plotted in the Supplementary Information.

 To eliminate multiple recollision interferences and maintain the pronounced harmonic structure in our 1D simulation, we set the phenomenological decoherence time to half of the optical cycle duration of the pump laser, \(T_2 = 0.5T_{\text{pump}}\).
 Extending the decoherence time to one optical cycle \(T_{\text{pump}}\) does not notably alter our results.
-In general, a longer decoherence time exceeding a few cycles allows electrons to return over longer durations than a laser cycle, leading to aperiodic photon emission, whereas a shorter decoherence time less than a quarter cycle \(0.25T_{\text{pump}}\) may significantly suppress long trajectories.
+In general, a longer decoherence time exceeding a few cycles allows electrons to return over longer durations than a laser cycle, leading to unphysical anharmonic photon emission, whereas a shorter decoherence time less than a quarter cycle \(0.25T_{\text{pump}}\) may significantly suppress long trajectories.

-Considering LiNbO$_3$'s ferroelectric nature, we account for the spontaneous polarization effect, which breaks the material's symmetry and allow for even-order harmonics generation (see Ref.~\cite{shao2022spontaneous} for more details).
-The HHG spectrum is computed as follows:
+Considering LiNbO$_3$'s ferroelectric nature, we account for the spontaneous polarization effect, which breaks the material's symmetry and allows for even-order harmonics generation (see Ref.~\cite{shao2022spontaneous} and the Supplementary Information for more details).
+The HHG spectrum is computed as

 where